vuesion/docs/en/guide/deployment.md

 # Deployment

-## Isomorphic Web Application
+## Isomorphic (Universal) Web Application

 For a better user experience and search engine optimisation we recommend this method for your deployment.
-This project is optimised to produce isomorphic web-apps.
+This project is optimised to produce isomorphic (universal) web-apps.
 All features are available for this kind of deployment.

-To create an isomorphic web-app that you can deploy to an Heroku dyno, AWS EC2 instance or any other managed server, run the command `npm run build`.
+To create an isomorphic (universal) web-app that you can deploy to an Heroku dyno, AWS EC2 instance or any other managed server, run the command `npm run build`.
 This will create a server application that serves and renders the app.

 **Folders and files to include in your deployments:**